pureconfig/pureconfig/docs/docs/docs/overriding-behavior-for-types.md

 ## {{page.title}}

-It is possible to override the behavior of PureConfig for a given type `T` just by putting another implicit instance of `ConfigReader[T]` in scope.
+It is possible to override the behavior of PureConfig for a given type `A` just by putting another implicit instance of `ConfigReader[A]` in scope.
 This happens because the newly defined implicit value will have a higher priority than the ones defined by PureConfig, according to the Scala [implicit precedence rules](https://docs.scala-lang.org/tutorials/FAQ/finding-implicits.html#where-do-implicits-come-from).

 For instance, the default behavior of PureConfig for `String` is to return the string itself in the configuration: